gitmatheus/sfdx-custom-related-list/README.md

 ![Screenshot 2024-07-24 at 11 15 05 PM](https://github.com/user-attachments/assets/edc12fcf-20ff-4408-a025-31ae076eef2a)

 **PS:** Make sure the record page is activated with the appropriate org, app, or record type configurations.

-Certainly!
-Below is an additional section for the README, detailing the folder structure of the project, specifically focusing on the `lwc` and `classes` directories.

 ## Folder Structure